 The validations will be invoked when the issue record is subsequently opened in the AccuRev GUI.
 In particular, you can create an issue record with a List field whose value is not in the field's list of possible values.
-But when the AccuRev GUI opens the issue record, it replaces the bogus value with <none selected>.
+But when the AccuRev GUI opens the issue record, it replaces the bogus value with a blank value (i.e., unspecified).